Part 2 - Services To Indians And Others

 - Employee access to the FI data system can be revoked for a violation of the security requirements.

 - Access may be revoked for reasons other than a violation of the security requirements if requested by IHS officials.

 - Each authorized user of the FI data system will have an individual sign-on and password assigned.
 It is the responsibility of each user to keep this information confidential.
-Access must be revoked if sign-on and password are shared with other staff members regardless if the purpose.
+Access must be revoked if the sign-on and password are shared with other staff members regardless of the purpose.

 - A walk-through will be provided by IHS and FI staff via teleconferencing for new users.
 Updates will also be provided to current staff as changes and enhancements occur.

 - All problems or incidents must be reported to the Area CHSO.